 BCF processes are controlled for, among other things, their yarn bulk level.
 Bulk differences are problems that are most likely to show up later as carpet streaks.
 Although each position is routinely controlled for bulk through an exponentially weighted moving average (EWMA) strategy, there still could be a wide range of bulk responses within a position over time, as well as between positions.
 Consequently, the team monitored bulk and bulk variation, and then calculated positional Ppk – process performance – in a 20-shift rolling average.

 Figure 4 shows the distribution of positional bulk Ppks for a given product being run on 280 positions.
 Remember: A Ppk of 1.0 means that at least six sigma variations of the population (99.73 percent) could be expected to be found constrained between upper and lower specification levels.
 Lower Ppk numbers equate to more out-of-spec material being formed by that position.
 The red line, for example, shows how many textured bobbins could be expected from a position performing at a given Ppk level for one month.
 The position with a Ppk equal to 0.30 could be expected to produce as many as 1,000 out-of-spec bobbins in a month’s time.

 Once this metric became available, a maintenance strategy could be implemented where: 1) daily, the worst-performing positions were identified and improved and 2) the best-performing positions were identified and used as chances to learn more about the characteristics required for top performance.

 The team involved in this Six Sigma project learned a valuable lesson: the more data one can gather from a process, the better the chance there is to understand the process and then to improve it.
 Adding accountability metrics for operators, equipment and product helps to identify improvement opportunities.

-Editor’s note: Read the first “Team Teachings” article, regarding improving process operator competency, here.
+Editor’s note: Read another “Team Teachings” article regarding improving process operator competency, here.